-In June 2013 the Commission adopted what it calls a 100-day program for early termination of an investigation to identify and adjudicate potentially dispositive issues typically raised by a responding party.
-16 The purpose of the procedure is to allow expedited adjudication of an issue that either leads to early termination of the entire investigation or confirmation that a complete Section 337 investigation is warranted.
-This procedure is a pilot program initiated to reduce cost and burden on all the parties in those instances when a serious jurisdictional issue such as standing is raised during the Commission's pre-institution process.
+In June 2013 the Commission launched a pilot program to identify and adjudicate potentially dispositive issues within 100 days of institution.
+The purpose of the program is to reduce cost and burden on all the parties in those instances when a serious jurisdictional issue such as standing is raised, typically by a responding party during the Commission's pre-institution process.
 This program reflects the Commission's recognition of public concern about the high cost of litigation and the time commitment needed for a full adjudication of all issues on the merits.
-The 100-day program allows the Commission, either at the behest of a potential party or sua sponte, to select one or more potentially dispositive issues for limited discovery, but for a full adjudicative hearing on the merits, thereby possibly relieving all parties of an extended investigation.
-However, the potential downside to focusing only on such issues for 100-days risks delaying the proceeding in the event that 100-day process does not in fact obviate the need for a full investigation.
-Thus, as one might expect, in the vast majority of investigations instituted under Section 337, a 100-day program is not initiated, and prompt adjudication of all the merits issues continues to be the norm.
+The 100-day program allows the Commission, either at the behest of a potential party or sua sponte, to select one or more potentially dispositive issues for expedited adjudication by a limited evidentiary hearing, thereby possibly relieving all parties of the time and expense of a full-blown investigation.
+However, a potential downside to this program is the risk of delaying the ultimate completion of the full investigation in the event that the 100-day proceeding does not result in termination.
+Thus, as one might expect, in the vast majority of investigations instituted under Section 337, a 100-day program is not initiated.